 Root Causes & Impact:

-Caught-in/between injuries represent 9–10% of major incidents and 5.4% of fatalities (Source: OSHA Injury Summary; Costello HSE).
+Caught-in/between injuries represent 9–10% of major incidents and 5.4% of fatalities (Source: OSHA & Costello HSE).
 They happen when workers get pinned by machinery, trapped in trenches, or caught in pinch points between materials.
 Causes include missing machine guards, unprotected trenches, and rushed work in confined spaces.
-Impact: crushing injuries, amputations (12.6% of all serious injuries), and fatalities.
+Impact: crushing injuries, amputations, and fatalities.

-AI video analytics can detect when machinery is operated without guards, identify workers in hazardous zones near moving equipment, and monitor trench safety—alerting teams to unauthorized entry or dangerous conditions.
+Video AI can detect when machinery is operated without guards, identify workers in hazardous zones near moving equipment, and oversee trench safety—alerting teams to unauthorized entry or dangerous conditions.
 Cameras can also provide evidence to improve pre-task briefings and ensure sloping/shoring in excavations.

 Scenario:

 A worker uses a table saw without a guard.
-His glove gets caught, and he suffers a serious hand amputation.
+His glove gets caught, resulting in a serious hand amputation.

 Root Causes & Impact: